monsoonmaelstrom/book2/book2.md

 I close my eyes as I remember that day, and I try to let the memories flow along the magic binding us together.
 I was trying to explain.
 To apologize.
 But it all kept coming out wrong, and I could see her getting angrier and angrier.
 Then the look on her face when I accused her of using my feelings for her against me.
 I’m not sure I’ve done or said anything else in my life that made me feel like a shittier human being than I did when I saw her reaction to that statement.

 Then she left.
 She just left.
 Almost instantly I realized how badly I’d screwed up.
 I wanted to take it all back and apologize, only by the time I figured out how to follow her and worked up the nerve to do so, she was lying in a crumpled heap on the roof, and I had no idea what to do.
 There was nothing wrong with her but she was completely unresponsive.
 I carried her to Davy’s because I had no idea what else to do.
-Compared to now though, she seemed like the picture of health.
+Compared to now, she seemed like the picture of health.

 I try to stop the memory of her on the cliffs from bubbling back to the surface, but running over the events of that night has become a well worn groove in my mind during the past few days, and I can’t quite prevent it from happening.

 I was still halfway drugged.
 Peter was even more so, I think.
 Alex seemed to be recovering better than either of us.
 Probably because of all the shit their mother did to them as children.
-When I saw Hazel standing there though, it was like something flared in my chest, and the closer I got to her the more it seemed like I could feel the magic between us crackling back to life.
+When I saw Hazel standing there, it was like something flared in my chest, and the closer I got to her the more it seemed like I could feel the magic between us crackling back to life.

 Everything happened so fast.
 She gave me a fleeting smile, said a few words to Alex and then screamed at us to run.
 Then I was jumping off the edge of a cliff before I had even half a second to consider what I was doing or think better of it.
 I hit the water, and by the time I surfaced, Alex was already swimming toward the boats with Hazel in tow, keeping her head above the water.
 At first, I thought it wouldn’t be long until she woke up, but once I got into the boat with her, nothing about her felt right.
 It was like there was no light at all around her anymore, where before there had always been a bonfire.